Carlton Lassiter: Fictional biography

 It was first mentioned in Lassiter's blog that he has a sister; in the season 5 episode "Dead Bear Walking", she is revealed to be a younger sister named Lauren, played by April Bowlby.
 Lauren visits Lassiter to film a documentary about police work.
 After meeting Shawn and Gus, she is impressed by their methods and decides to film them instead, which irritates Lassiter.
 After seeing Lassiter one-upped by Shawn and Gus again, Lauren shares with them that she looked up to Lassiter when she was growing up, and says that he may not be the man she thought he was after all.
 With a little help from Shawn, Lassiter is able to solve the case which restores his view in Lauren's eyes.
 She tells Lassiter that she is proud of him.
 Other family members include a missing brother who may or may not be in South America, a brother-in-law named Raul, a nephew named Peter, and an overbearing mother who is involved in a lesbian relationship with a black woman named Althea.
-It has not been revealed if his father is alive or not.
+In the second film "Psych 2: Lassie Come Home" it is revealed that Lassiter's father, played by Joel McHale, died in surgery when Lassiter was a child.
 In the episode "High Noon(ish)" it is said that Lassiter's mother never had time to take care of him and dropped him off at Old Sonora, a tourist Western town, every weekend.
 Additionally, it is revealed in the episode "Weekend Warriors" that Lassiter is an avid Civil War buff who actively participates in reenactments.

 In the fifth season episode "Not Even Close...
 Encounters" it is shown that Lassiter has a physical "crap list" from which he removes Shawn's dad Henry.
 People on the list include Hillary Clinton (twice), Carley Simon [sic], Chris Tucker, Olympia Dukakis, Shawn Spencer, Tyne Daly (with whom Omundson co-starred in Judging Amy), Rick Sanchez, Marco Sanchez, Mark Sanchez, and many other names including his mother and the "Check out Girl @ the A+P" (may be an old grudge as there are no A+Ps in California anymore).
 Along with Henry's, some other names are crossed out, which may include Hilary Swank.
 Henry's name is immediately put back on the list after he is shown it and says Lassiter's list "disturbs" him.